 Vine Group Executive Market Commentary

-The overnight rate increase will impact loans linked to Prime, which, for the most part, will increase to 6.45% (up from 5.95%).
-Typically variable rate mortgages and HELOC (home equity line of credit), line of credits will all be impacted by an increase in Prime.
+The overnight rate increase will impact loans linked to Prime, which for the most part, will increase to 6.70% (up from 6.45%).
+Typically, variable rate mortgages and HELOC (home equity line of credit), line of credits will all be impacted by an increase in Prime.

 If you have a fixed mortgage rate, you won’t see an impact or change to your regular payments.

-Be mindful of the Trigger Rate, which will affect many borrowers with this rate increase who haven’t seen any changes to payments on their variable-rate mortgages.
-Trigger Rate will impact borrowers with a variable-rate mortgage with a lender where monthly payments don’t increase when Prime increases (compared to an adjustable-rate mortgage where your payments will move with Prime increases).
-BOC reported last month that over 50% of Canadians with variable-rate mortgages were already at their trigger rate, so this new rate hike will only increase this figure.
+Be mindful of the Trigger payment, which will affect many borrowers with this rate increase who haven’t seen any changes to payments on their variable-rate mortgages.
+This is for borrowers with a variable-rate mortgage with a lender where monthly payments don’t increase when Prime goes up (compared to an adjustable-rate mortgage where your payments will move with Prime increases).

-To make matters even worse, we’ve seen several clients with amortizations well over 30 years (some over 60 year amortizations!).
+To make matters even worse, we’ve seen several clients with amortizations well over 30 years (some over 75-year amortizations!).

 Looking ahead – is this the peak?